thegooddocsproject/website-hugo/content/en/docs/glossaries/primer.md

 draft: true
 ---

-This page includes background information about data modelling, to help future implementers.
+This page includes background information about data modeling, to help future implementers.

 **Version:** 0.1